UCC AFFILIATION

 How is the UCC structured?

 Ultimate authority rests with each individual congregation, as in the early Congregational Church.
-Each state has its own Conference, although Connecticut, Massachusetts, and Rhode Island are in the process of establishing a tri-state conference.
+Each state has its own Conference, although Connecticut, Massachusetts, and Rhode Island established a tri-state conference—Southern New England Conference—on January 1, 2020.
 These are united nationally into what is called the General Synod.
 States set their own annual meeting schedule, but the Synod gathers every other year.

 How large is the UCC?
 Does it cost us to be affiliated?

-There are 5,100 churches across the U.S. and nearly a million members.
+There are approximately 5,000 churches across the U.S. and nearly a million members.
 Connecticut has 235 congregations who pay annual dues per member.
 In return, unity is promoted within our denominational family by focusing on shared values, mission, and vision.

 What do we contribute to the UCC in addition to dues?